kelbert2/JavaNuggets/Notes.md

 * null keys map to index 0

 ### HashMap
+O(1) lookup and insertion.

+Stored order of keys is essentially arbitrary.

+Array of Linked Lists.

 Not syncrhonized - not thread safe.

 > Don't use HashMap in multi-threaded apps because if two threads resize the map, could get an infinite loop in a bucket with a collision.

 Accepts null for key and value.

 Keys are objects, so need to use Integer or String to use int and string as keys.